 - Set the selection knob to SET POINT / TEMP.
 CURVE.
-The current temperature set point is displayed. - Press the push-button.
-The current day number is displayed, alternating with the letters "cur. day". - Use the adjustment knob to set the day number to the desired value.
+The current temperature set point flashes on the display. - Press the push-button.
+The current day number is displayed. - Use the adjustment knob to set the day number to the desired value.